Periodic points for amenable group actions on uniquely arcwise connected continua: Proof of the main theorem

 \section{Proof of the main theorem}

-In this section, we start to prove Theorem 1.2.
+In this section, we start to prove the main result of the paper, namely Theorem 1.2.
 Let $X$ be a uniquely arcwise connected continuum and let $G$ be a countable amenable group.
-We want to show that every $G$-action on $X$ has either a fixed point or a 2-periodic point in $X$.
+We want to show that every $G$-action on $X$ has a periodic point of order $\leq 2$.

 Fix a point $p\in X$.
 Let $T=[Gp]$ be the convex hull of its orbit.
 Then $T$ is an arcwise connected $G$-invariant subset of $X$.
-If $T$ is a tree, then $G$ has either a fixed point or a 2-periodic point in $T\subset X$ by Theorem 2.7.
+If $T$ is a tree, then $G$ has a periodic point of order $\leq 2$ in $T$ by Theorem 2.7.
 So, we may as well assume that $T$ is not a tree.
-Thus by the discussion in Section 3, there is a metric $d$ on $T$ such that the completion $(\overline T, d)$ is a dendrite and there is an induced $G$-action on $(\overline T, d)$ by homeomorphisms.
-It follows from Theorem 2.7 that there is a point $q\in \overline T$, which is either a fixed point or a 2-periodic point of $G$.
+Thus by the discussion in Section 3, there is a metric $d$ on $T$ such that the completion $(\widetilde T, d)$ is a dendrite and there is an induced $G$-action on $(\widetilde T, d)$ by homeomorphisms.
+It follows from Theorem 2.7 that there is a periodic point $q\in \widetilde T$ of order $\leq 2$.
 If $q\in T$, then the conclusion of Theorem 1.2 holds, since $q\in X$.

-So, we may assume that $q\in \overline T-T$, that is $q$ is an endpoint of $\overline T$.
+So, we may assume that $q\in \widetilde T-T$, that is $q$ is an endpoint of $\widetilde T$.
 If $q$ is a 2-periodic point of $G$, then $H\equiv\{g\in G:g(q)=q\}$ is a subgroup of $G$ with index $2$.
 Notice that $H$ is also amenable and $q$ is a fixed point of $H$.
-In this case, if we can show that $H$ has a fixed point $w\in X$, then $w$ is either a fixed point or 2-periodic point of $G$, and the conclusion of Theorem 1.2 holds.
-So, we need only to prove the following theorem.
+In this case, if we can show that $H$ has a fixed point $w\in X$, then $w$ is a periodic point of $G$ with order $\leq 2$, and the conclusion of Theorem 1.2 holds.
+So, to show Theorem 1.2 it remains to prove the following theorem.

-\begin{thm} If the induced $G$-action on $(\overline T, d)$ has a fixed point $q\in \overline T-T$, then $G$ has a fixed point in $X$. \end{thm}
+\begin{thm} If the induced $G$-action on $(\widetilde T, d)$ has a fixed point $q\in \widetilde T-T$, then $G$ has a fixed point in $X$. \end{thm}